Halozzee/ImageDifferencerRecognizer/README.md

 Requierments
 =====================================
-It requiers a FastBitmapLib to run which one you can get from NuGet package manager.
+It requiers the FastBitmapLib to run which one you can get from NuGet package manager.

 [FastBitmapLib](https://www.nuget.org/packages/FastBitmapLib/)